Non-archimedean tame topology and stably dominated types: The notion of a definable topological space

+\begin{example} \tcb{By Example 13.1 in \cite{hhm}, which is rather similar to \exref{exotic}, over any valued field $K$, there exist points $p$ of $\std{\Aa^2}$ defined over some extension $M$ of $K$ such that if $c \models p|M$, then $\mathrm{trdeg}_M M(c) = 2$ while the residue field extension has transcendence degree $1$.
+By \propref{st-st-dom} such points are not strongly stably dominated in the sense of \defref{ssd}.} \end{example}

-\subsection{The notion of a definable topological space}
+\section{The notion of a definable topological space}

 We will consider topologies on definable and pro-definable sets $X$.
 With the formalism of the universal domain $\Uu$, we can view these as certain topologies on $X(\Uu)$, in the usual sense.

-If $M$ is a model, the space $X(M)$ will not be a subspace of $X(\Uu)$.
-It will be the topological space whose underlying set is $X(M)$, and whose topology is generated by sets $U(M)$ with $U$ an $M$-definable open set.
-Indeed in the case of an order topology, or any Hausdorff Ziegler topology in the sense defined below, the induced topology on a small set is always discrete.
+If $M$ is a model, the space $X(M)$ will not be a subspace of $X(\Uu)$; indeed in the case of an order topology, or any Hausdorff Ziegler topology in the sense defined below, the induced topology from a saturated model on a small set is always discrete.
+Instead we define $X(M)$ to be the topological space whose underlying set is $X(M)$, and whose topology is generated by sets $U(M)$ with $U$ an $M$-definable open set.